Student Health and Safety

 Try to avoid walking alone at night.

 Limit your alcohol consumption, and leave social functions that get too loud, too crowded, or that have too many people drinking excessively.
-Remember to call Security for help at the first sign of trouble.
+Remember to call Security, or 911, for help at the first sign of trouble.

 Carry only small amounts of cash.